 "They're a big industry out there," Wallace added.

 Swaps in Santa Fe Springs and Orange County incorporate hundreds of sellers.
 For now, the Burnsville swap is going to be a more modest size.
 Wallace expects about 85 to 90 vendors to start.
 Booths start at $29 for a 10X10 space—the smallest, cheapest package available.
 The idea is to provide a low-risk, low-fuss oppportunity for sellers of all stripes.

 "You don't have to make a lot of money, just enough to make the day rate," Wallace explained.
 "It's a social event."

-Wallace said the event will also incorporate food (perhaps even Council Member Dan Gustafson's newest venture, a food truck business called Wicked Palate), music and other entertainment.
+Wallace said the event will also incorporate food (perhaps even Council Member Dan Gustafson's newest venture, ), music and other entertainment.

 The swap meet will start up on July 7 and run each Saturday and Sunday through Sept.
 3. Hours will be 8 a.m. to 2 p.m.